 Basic sections Characteristic 5.
 The content of the subject.
 This section is the main part of the program.
 It is built by sections and topics in accordance with the thematic plan.
 When describing the content of the curriculum can be recommended the following sequence of presentation: the name of the topic; the required number of hours for its study; planned results (generalized requirements for knowledge and skills of students on the topic): the student must have an idea, know, be able to have experience; the content of educational material (didactic units); topics of practical and laboratory work.
-6. Thematic planning with the definition of the main types of training activities.
-The thematic plan reveals the sequence of study sections and topics of the program, shows the distribution of teaching hours by sections and topics based on the total number of hours on the subject.
-The thematic plan is drawn up for the entire period of study.
-7. Educational- methodical and material- technical support of educational process.
-This section specifies basic and additional educational literature, train- ing and reference manuals, educational literature, a list of recommended technical training, demonstration printing AIDS, screen-sonic benefits of digital educational resources, academic and educational laboratory equipment, etc. In the bibliography are highlighted in publications for students and books for teachers.
-Literature is issued in accordance with GOST [13].
+6. Thematic The thematic plan reveals the sequence of study sections and topics of the planning program, shows the distribution of teaching hours by sections and topics with the based on the total number of hours on the subject.
+The thematic plan is definition of drawn up for the entire period of study. the main types of training activities.
+7. This section specifies basic and additional educational literature, train- Educational- ing and reference manuals, educational literature, a list of recommended methodical technical training, demonstration printing AIDS, screen-sonic benefits and material- of digital educational resources, academic and educational laboratory technical equipment, etc. In the bibliography are highlighted in publications for support of students and books for teachers.
+Literature is issued in accordance with educational GOST [13]. process.